 When you must light a fire (for heat/light/safety), take extreme caution to select a place that is not windy (cinders fly and can cause serious fire hazards).

-Once through, extinguish the fire completely, pour water to ensure that no cinders are left, fill the pit with the surrounding soil and place the stones on top of the loose soil.
+Once through, extinguish the fire completely, pour water to ensure that no cinders are left, fill the pit with the surrounding soil and place the stones on top of the loose dirt.

 A note on Bonfires

-Avoid bonfires unless necessary for heat/light and/or safety.
+Avoid bonfires unless necessary for heat/light and safety.
 Firewood is a scarce resource in cold deserts like Ladakh and Spiti.
-Burning them for fun is equally irresponsible.
-If you really want it, better to keep it for a very limited time.
+Burning them for fun is equally irresponsible if you want it, better to keep it for a minimal time.

 6. DO NOT disturb the wildlife

-Well, I know that it is a fundamental thing, BUT still, I want to stress upon it because I have seen some people throwing stones at birds at Pangong Tso to get that perfect shot of birds flying in the background and a pristine lake.
+Well, I know that it is a fundamental thing.
+BUT still, I want to stress upon it because I have seen some people throwing stones at birds at Pangong Tso.
+They do it for fun or to get that perfect shot of birds flying in the background and a pristine lake.

 Strange but true.

 One must always act and protect the wildlife from any disturbances which are annoying for them.
 Posing for a photo with them as is in the background still makes sense as neither you’re are disturbing them physically nor destroying their home.